|

 combined with liberal, humanitarian and religious ideals.

-Back To Africa?
+Why Back To Africa?
 In the US Congress, many discussions were held before the American Government decided to financially support the ‘back-to-Africa’ operation.
 Reports of these discussions confirm the various motivations behind the colonization scheme, like e.g. the ‘Report on colonizing the free people of color of the United States, of the House of Representatives, dated February 11, 1817.
 The report was published in the ‘Niles Weekly Register’ of Saturday, April 12, 1817.
-Various

-and expansion.
-The report reads: “Hence,
+growth and expansion.
+The report reads:

-and the evil now felt would be renewed; probably with aggregated
+them; and the evil now felt would be renewed; probably with aggregated

 mischief.
-Where

-the colony to be remote, it must be planted on lands now owned and
+Where the colony to be remote, it must be planted on lands now owned and

 occupied by the native tribes of the country (meant are the Indian